MicrosoftDocs/azure-databases-docs/articles/cosmos-db/serverless.md

 - You're developing, testing, prototyping, or offering your users a new application, and you don't yet know the traffic pattern.
 - You're integrating with a serverless compute service, like [Azure Functions](/azure/azure-functions/functions-overview).

+Azure Cosmos DB's stateless, HTTP-based architecture ensures efficient and scalable data access without the constraints of traditional connection pooling.
+Unlike traditional databases, which may experience bottlenecks due to [connection pool](https://wikipedia.org/wiki/Connection_pool) limitations, Cosmos DB dynamically scales concurrent operations.
+This makes it an excellent choice for serverless computing scenarios, such as those leveraging Azure Functions, where high concurrency and elasticity are critical.

 For more information, see [Choose between provisioned throughput and serverless](throughput-serverless.md).

 ## Use serverless resources